 - Adequate water

-1) Direct Sun (Location is Key!)
+1.)
+Direct Sun (Location is Key!)

 Starting your plants indoors first gives you a head start once the weather warms up.
-Renee’s Garden has plenty of information on its website to help you out with when to plant them outside, the exposure, days to germination, and days to harvest.
+Renee’s Garden has plenty of information on its website to help you with when to plant them outside, the exposure, days to germination, and days to harvest.
 Seed packets are a wealth of information!

-2) Container Selection
+2.)
+Container Selection

 If a plant needs support (like a small trellis or grow cage), put it when planting.
 Otherwise, it will be harder to do so when the plant is larger.